 top of page

-Joan Meyerson has an extensive, award-winning career as a writer, producer, and director of television documentaries and television programs.
+Before she wrote Who Needs Paris?
+Joan Meyerson had an extensive, award-winning career as a writer, producer, and director of television documentaries and programs.

-Born in Los Angeles, Joan Meyerson graduated from the University of California at Berkeley.
+Born in Los Angeles, Meyerson graduated from the University of California at Berkeley.
 She also studied at the University of Mexico and the Sorbonne in Paris.
-Why she left Paris, she has yet to understand, but she had already been accepted into Berkeleys's Graduate School of History.
+Why she left Paris, she has yet to understand, but she had already been accepted into Berkeleys' Graduate School of History.

-She had completed one semester of graduate school when she came home to Los Angeles for the summer, and lucked into a job as an Associate Producer on a Talk Show.
-It was exciting, dramatic; she met and booked everyone from Phyllis Diller to Ronald Reagan.
+She came home for the summer and lucked into a job as an Associate Producer on a Talk Show.
+It was exciting, dramatic.
 At the end of the summer, she applied for an honorary leave of absence from Berkeley.

 She has yet to return.

-Her love of documentaries, television, and writing began with her next job at the now legendary David Wolper Productions.
+Her love of documentaries, television, and writing began at the now legendary David Wolper Productions.
 Among her many Wolper credits were the Academy Award-nominated Say Goodbye,The Explorers, Big Cats, Little Cats, and the series,Legends, Icons & Superstars of the 20th Century.

 Meyerson went on to develop an extensive and varied background as a television writer:

-In children’s programming,her credits include a CBS pilot, animation and live-action shows, and interactive game programs.
+Children’s programming: CBS pilot, animation and live-action shows, interactive game programs.

 Meyerson is well-known in the entertainment industry world:

--- a former board member of both Women in Film and the International Documentary Association.
+-- Former board member of Women in Film and the International Documentary Association.

--- a member of the Writers Guild of America, serving five terms on the Board of Directors, and was nominated to run for President of the Guild in 2015.
+-- Member, Writers Guild of America; five terms Board of Directors, nominated for President of the Guild.

--- Meyerson has been a guest lecturer on the art and craft of writing documentaries at UCLA and USC.
-She has moderated numerous panels representing the Writers Guild, Writers Guild Foundation, and the International Documentary Association at seminars, conferences and festivals.
+-- Guest lecturer on the art and craft of writing documentaries.
+Moderated numerous panels representing the Writers Guild, Writers Guild Foundation, and the International Documentary Association at seminars, conferences and festivals.
 Married to attorney Mark Meyerson, formerly Senior Vice President, Legal Affairs, at Twentieth Century Fox Film Corporation, they live in Valley Village with their miniature Schnauzer, Jazz.

 bottom of page